 - Radio Operator: V.N.
 Chow

-There was no radio contact with this aircraft after take-off.
-It did not arrive in Chabua, and was listed as missing.
-Aerial searches commenced immediately, and search efforts lasted until 26 May 1943.
-Aircraft not located.
-Nature of loss is unknown.
+There was no radio contact with this aircraft after take-off in Yangkai.
+It did not arrive in Chabua and was listed as missing.
+Aerial searches commenced immediately and lasted until 26 May 1943.
+The aircraft was not located.
+The nature of its loss is unknown.
 No further information has become available.
 Crew was declared dead.
 Dead: 5.

 - Pilot: Capt.
 Jennings H. Mease, Sr.